Rocky Mountain Spotted Fever (RMSF)

 Pathophysiology of RMSF

+The pathophysiology of RMSF is centered on systemic vasculitis caused by R. rickettsii.
 Small blood vessels are the sites of the characteristic pathologic lesions of Rocky Mountain spotted fever.
 Rickettsiae propagate within damaged endothelial cells, and vessels may become blocked by thrombi, producing vasculitis in the skin, subcutaneous tissues, central nervous system, lungs, heart, kidneys, liver, and spleen.
-Disseminated intravascular coagulation rarely occurs (1).
+Pathogen-mediated injury to vascular endothelium also results in increased capillary permeability, microhemorrhages, and platelet consumption.
+Disseminated intravascular coagulation can occur in severe cases, but it is rare (1).

 Pathophysiology reference